 AstraZeneca’s IMFINZI/IMJUDO shows sustained OS in Phase 3 liver cancer study

-An unparalleled one in four patients were still alive four years after treatment with this novel combination therapy, marking the longest survival follow-up reported to date in the Phase 3 trial for advanced hepatocellular carcinoma, which is a primary form of liver cancer that occurs most often in people with chronic liver diseases like cirrhosis caused by hepatitis B or C infection.
+An unparalleled one in four patients were still alive four years after treatment with this novel combination therapy, marking the longest survival follow-up reported to date in the Phase 3 trial for advanced hepatocellular carcinoma, which is a primary form of that occurs most often in people with chronic liver diseases like cirrhosis caused by hepatitis B or C infection.

 The data reveals that the STRIDE regimen, consisting of a single priming dose of IMJUDO added to IMFINZI, reduced the risk of death by 22% compared to sorafenib after four years of follow-up.
 About 25.2% of patients treated with the STRIDE regimen were alive after four years, compared to 15.1% for those treated with sorafenib.